 All supplemental data should be self explanatory.
 The source file of the supplemental data must be submitted during submission.
 The supplemental data should also be included in the single PDF file containing the entire manuscript.

 Accepted manuscripts will be published rapidly after receipt of the final version.
 Authors can help to reduce the publication time of a manuscript by promptly returning corrected page proofs to SPI Publishing Services.

 SPI Publisher Services

 Glen Allen, Virginia 23059

 Tel: (804) 262 4219

 Page Charges and Reprints:

-There is a flat charge of $2000 per manuscript (up to 8 pages and $200 for each additional page).
+There is a flat charge of $2200 per manuscript (up to 8 pages and $250 for each additional page).
 Authors' requesting a reduction in costs must seek permission from the publisher prior to submission of the manuscript.
-The opportunity to order reprints at the time of galley proofs is also provided and the reprint order form should be returned prior to publication.
+The opportunity to order reprints at the time of proofs is also provided and the reprint order form should be returned prior to publication.
 Payment must be made prior to publication.